OhioBWC - Basics: (Policy library) - File

 7. There are no item quantity limitations, however the employer must adequately justify the need for the quantity requested.

-10. The employer may obtain a loan through a third-party lender for its portion of the grant match if the employer:
+10. The employer may obtain a loan through a third-party lender for its portion of the grant match, if the employer:

 a. indicates the intent to finance its portion of the project on the budget page of the grant application;